ModusCreateOrg/ciscospark-jira/README.md

         git push heroku

 1. Add your bot to your space.
-He'll tell you what to do from there.

 ## Development